GoogleCloudPlatform/appstart/README.md

   * dependencies: A list of clauses that must have passed before the hook clause is evaluated.
 If any of the hook clauses dependencies have failed, the hook clause will be skipped.
-  * dependants: A list of clauses whose evaluation should be contingent on the success of the hook clause.
-If the hook clause fails, none of its dependants will run.
+  * dependents: A list of clauses whose evaluation should be contingent on the success of the hook clause.
+If the hook clause fails, none of its dependents will run.
   * before: A list of clauses that should be evaluated BEFORE the hook clause.
     Similar to dependencies, but the hook clause will run even if any of its